Swimming & Spa Pools

 I’m connected to the Council water mains, how do I fill my pool?

-Council’s Bylaw requires owners to prevent backflow of pool water to the mains supply.
-Contamination can happen if there is a drop in mains water pressure and pool water, which contains chemicals, is sucked into the mains supply.
+Council’s Bylaw requires owners to prevent backflow of pool water to the Council mains supply.
+Contamination can happen if there is a drop in mains water pressure and pool water, which contains chemicals, is sucked back into the Council mains supply.